Below is the online edition of In the Beginning: Compelling Evidence for Creation and the Flood,

 20.

 CE: Only a few helium diffusion rates in zircons have been measured.
-Besides, those few measurements were not made under the high pressures that exist 1–2 miles inside the earth.
-Helium cannot escape rapidly through cracks in zircons under high pressures, so closed cracks could explain why so much helium has been retained in 1.5-billion-year-old zircons.
+Besides, those few measurements were not made under the high pressures that exist 1–2 miles inside the Earth.
+Helium cannot escape rapidly through cracks in zircons under high pressures, so closed cracks could explain why so much has been retained in 1.5-billion-year-old zircons.
 If the diffusion rates measured in the laboratory are 100,000 times too high, the discrepancy would be explained.

 [Response: Such large errors are unlikely, and hard, tiny zircons have few cracks, even at atmospheric pressure.]

 Isolated Polonium Halos.
-Polonium-218, -214, and -210, (218Po, 214Po, and 210Po) decay with half-lives of 3.1 minutes, 0.000164 second, and 138 days, respectively.
+Polonium-218, -214, and -210, ( 218Po, 214Po, and 210Po) decay with half-lives of 3.1 minutes, 0.000164 seconds, and 138 days, respectively.
 Why are their halos found without the parents of polonium?

 21.

 HP: During the early weeks of the flood, electrical discharges throughout the fluttering crust produced thin plasma channels in which superheavy (extremely unstable) elements formed.
 Then, they quickly fissioned and decayed into many relatively lighter elements, such as uranium.
-Simultaneously, accelerated decay occurred.

-Figure 187’s caption (on page 358) states that both the 235U decay series and the 232Th decay series produce other polonium isotopes that decay in less than a second: 215Po and 211Po in the 235U decay series and 216Po and 212Po in the 232Th decay series.
+Figure 10’s caption (on page 404) states that both the 235U decay series and the 232Th decay series produce other polonium isotopes that decay in less than a second: 215Po and 211Po in the 235U decay series and 216Po and 212Po in the 232Th decay series.
 However, those isotopes produce few, if any, isolated polonium halos.
 Why are they missing, when isolated halos from 218Po, 214Po, and 210Po in the 238U decay series are abundant?

 22.